-Otitis media with effusion (OME) is when there is thick or sticky fluid behind the eardrum in the middle ear, but there is no ear infection.
+Otitis media with effusion (OME) is thick or sticky fluid behind the eardrum in the middle ear.
+It occurs without an ear infection.

 The Eustachian tube connects the inside of the ear to the back of the throat.
-This tube helps drain fluids to prevent them from building up in the ear.
-The fluids drain from the tube and are swallowed.
+This tube helps drain fluid to prevent it from building up in the ear.
+The fluid drains from the tube and is swallowed.

 Otitis media with effusion (OME) and ear infections are connected in two ways:

-The following can cause swelling of the lining of the Eustachian tube, leading to increased fluid:
+The following can cause swelling of the Eustachian tube lining that leads to increased fluid:

 The following can cause the Eustachian tube to close or become blocked: